 I’m still conducting these hands-on workshops, with the same success.
 I’ve delivered my Verbal Aikido workshop to McDonald’s, Coca-Cola, Frito-Lay, Nationwide Insurance, Ally Bank, Johnson & Johnson, and Verizon Wireless.

 Today I call my Verbal Aikido training the 3R De-escalation Method.
 (I simplified the initial 10 principles down to three easy-to-apply steps.)
 Client results show my 3R Model is the perfect approach to de-escalating intense interactions.

-Myra Golden Seminars was built to help frontline customer service professionals redirect intense interactions, regain control, and restore customer confidence after a service issue.
+I built Myra Golden Seminars to help frontline customer service professionals redirect intense interactions, regain control, and restore customer confidence after a service issue.
 Over the years, we’ve expanded our service offerings.

 We’re now known our onsite and online classes that improve the sound, flow, and feel of customer interactions –so that your employees go back to work fully prepared and inspired to express the soul of your brand and assured in their ability to handle challenging customers.

 For the left-brainers who don’t like stories and long narrative, Here’s the “formal” bio.

 Myra Golden is the founder of Myra Golden Seminars, LLC.
 She is a long time speaker and training partner to many Fortune 500 companies across the nation.
 She creates fun and engaging classes to teach her clients to give their customers the best possible experience.

 Myra’s engaging approach to customer service training is loved by her clients.
 Many of her clients rave about her workshops, saying things like:

 “I was very pleased with Myra’s presentation.
 But even more so, I was left with a sense of new energy and desire to put her recommendations to use.
 I can’t wait for Monday!” –– TIM O’LAUGHLIN, THE COCA-COLA COMPANY